Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/10_Introduction/20_Setup/page-10-application.md

 Starting redis-microservices-demo_front-end_1                     ... done
 ```

-These services are all running on the docker bridge network `redis-microservices-demo_redis-microservices-network`.
-The one we're most interested in is the Redis service, `redis-service`, which exposes port 6379 on localhost.
+These services are all running on the docker bridge network `redis-microservices-demo_redis-microservices-network` and expose various ports on localhost.
+The ones we're most interested in are:

+* The web front end, `redis-microservices-demo_front-end_1`, on port 8080;
+* The Redis database, `redis-service`, on port 6379.

 ## Testing the Example Application

 The Example Application should be running on your local host at http://localhost:8080.
 If all is successful then following that link in your browser will take you to this page:

 {{<figure src="rmdb_home_page.png" link="http://localhost:8080">}}

+{{% notice warning %}}
+The top black banner contains various menu items which offer different services.
+Although you can go explore right now they won't work until you complete the following steps!
+Once the following steps are completed then please do go explore the full application - we don't cover every aspect of this application in this workshop, but by playing around a bit you should get some understanding of what it does, if not how it does it!
+{{% /notice %}}

 ## Configuring the Application Services